-Austria's financial benefits for families are among the most generous in Europe, accounting for 3.1% of the country's GDP compared to the EU average of 2.3% in 2009.
-According to latest Eurostat data, the fertility rate is, like in many European countries, low at 1.4 children per woman in 2011.
-The employment rate of women is high, but many women work part-time.
-Reconciliation of work and family life is a policy priority and Austria is currently facilitating it by offering financial and non-financial measures.
+Austria's financial benefits for families are amongst the most generous in Europe, accounting for 3.1% of the country's GDP compared to the EU average of 2.3% in 2010.
+The risk of poverty and social exclusion for young Austrians between 12 and 17 years of age is among the lowest in the EU (14.4%).
+According to the latest Eurostat data, the fertility rate is, as in many other European countries too, low at 1.4 children per woman in 2011.
+The employment rate of women is high (70.3% in 2012) and above the Lisbon target of 60%, but many women work part-time (44.9% in 2012).

-To reflect the increasing female employment rate, from 2008 to 2010 the Austrian government invested €45 million towards the expansion of childcare services.
-In addition, the regional governments (Länder) recently spent an extra €60 million on the expansion of childcare.
-24,573 places for children up to the age of six were created and 520 new childminders were qualified as a result of this measure.
-A further €15 million was invested in the development of early language learning.
-From 2009, the federal government spent annually €70 million on pre-school education free of charge for all five-year-olds.
-In 2010 pre-school education became compulsory.
+To improve the reconciliation of work and family life the Austrian government invested €100 million towards the expansion of childcare services from 2008 to 2014.
+In addition, the regional governments (Länder) spent an extra €115 million on the expansion of childcare.
+More than 31.000 places for children up to the age of six were created and 571 new childminders were qualified as a result of this measure.
+Currently the federal government is planning to invest another € 400 million between 2014 and 2017 in the expansion of childcare services and the improvement of quality in child day care.

 Since 2009 the costs for qualified childcare are deductable from the calculation basis for income tax up to the amount of €2,300 per year and per child up to the age of ten years.

 Besides legislative measures there are also a number of societal and awareness-raising measures designed to support mothers and fathers in their jobs.